Titanic Construction Timeline

 • May 31, 1911: Launch of Titanic.
 Olympic is completed and accepted by the White Star Line.

-• June, 1911 – October, 1911: Titanic is tied up next to the fitting-out wharf.
+• Early June, 1911: Titanic is tied up at the Thompson fitting-out wharf.

-• March 2, 1912: Titanic is moved back out of the graving dock to make way for Olympic.
+• March 2, 1912: Titanic is moved out of the graving dock to make way for Olympic.

 • March 6, 1912: Olympic is repaired, and Titanic is moved back into the graving dock.
 Olympic will leave for Southampton the following day.